prometheus-community/systemd_exporter/README.md

 This clearly allows more granular monitoring than machine-level metrics.
 However, we do not export metrics for specific processes or threads.
 Said another way, the granularity of systemd-exporter is limited by the size of the systemd unit.
-If you've chosen to pack 400 threads and 20 processes inside the `mysql.service`, we will only export metrics on the service unit, not on the individual tasks.
-For that level of detail (and numerous other "very fine grained") metrics, you should look into process-exporter
+If you've chosen to pack 400 threads and 20 processes inside the `mysql.service`, we will only export systemd provided metrics on the service unit, not on the individual tasks.
+For that level of detail (and numerous other "very fine grained") metrics, you should look into process-exporter.

 There is overlap between these three exporters, so make sure to read the documents if you use multiple.